 The first time Evelyn ever appeared as a popular baby name was in 1910.
 In the 1970s, Evelyn hit a peak and it wasn’t until mid-2010s that it rose to the top again.
 Evelyn has origins in French, Hebrew, and Celtic and means "lively,” "life,” and "pleasant.”

 - Babies born: 10,582

 Harper began as a boy’s name and while it still remains unisex, it is more popular now as a girl’s name.
 It is an English, Scottish, and Irish name that means "harp player.”
 The name began rising in popularity in 2012 after David and Victoria Beckham named their daughter Harper the previous year.

-Amelia was never at the top of the charts and it wasn’t until 2006 that it started to gain more popularity.
-It has Latin roots and is said to be a combination of the names Emelia and Amalia.
-It also can be a variation of Emily.
+It wasn’t until 2006 that Amelia started to gain popularity.
+It has Latin roots and is said to be a combination of the names Emelia and Amalia; it also can be a variation of Emily.

 The name Mia has many origins—Israeli, Scandinavian, Latin, Italian, and American.
 The name's most common meanings are "wished for child” or "rebellion.”
 In Israeli, the name is short for Michal and in Italian, it’s short for Marie.
 The name has been popular since the 1960s and has remained on top lists.

 Charlotte is the feminine version of Charles, which means "free man.”
 Charlotte’s rise to the top of the name charts has only been happening since 2013 when it cracked the top 20.
 The rise of the name likely will continue because of Princess Charlotte of Cambridge.

 Sophia is more popular than its previous spelling, Sofia, but holds the same meaning of "wisdom” in Greek.
 Sophia rose to popularity in 2002 and has been a favorite name since.

 - Babies born: 14,464